Nacnud04/Break-In-Slope-Detection/Documentation/SlopeBreak.md

 Tracks with more than `1/3` nan data are removed.

 ## 1. Initial location of slope break options
-First, the derivative of the slope in direction of flow (flowslope) is calculated.
-This is refered to as the slope break.
+First, the derivative of the flowslope is calculated.
+This is referred to as the slope break.

 The track is then split into segments which each contain 1 intersection with the grounding line model.
 This should allow for multiple intersections with the grounding line

 Possible slope break options are then chosen by looking for peaks in the slope break of a magnitude of `0.003` or greater.
+If less than 3 peaks are found, (common in areas with more gradual slopes) the magnitude is gradually reduced to `0.0001` until an adequate number of peaks are found.

-Additionally, if multiple peaks are within `400` indicies of one another (about 3-6km), the peak with the highest magnitude is chosen.
-This ensures that only one point is selected within the grounding zone.
+Additionally, if multiple peaks are within `400` indicies of one another (about 3km), the peak with the highest magnitude is chosen.
+This ensures that usually only one point is selected within the grounding zone.

 ## 2. Capture parameters local to each peak for filtering
 In order to filter out bad peaks from good peaks we capture parameters local to each peak to gauge its likelyhood of being the slope break.